IIIF-Commons/docs-old/step-six-define-options.md

 Interfaces are one of the features TypeScript gives us, and they are used to type-check arguments.
 In other words, Interfaces make sure that the values we pass are what is expected by the method.
 More details can be found in the [Interfaces section of the TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/interfaces.html).

+Finally, we'll have to pass in the option when we create the component instance.
+Add an overlay

 We can do a quick test to make sure our option is coming through.
 Remember the "I am an example component..." message from the boilerplate?
 Well, you can do something similar in the \_init\(\) function by appending the value to the \_$element:

 ```